 Douglas DC-3 VH-CAR

 After wartime transport service, the aircraft was sold by the Commonwealth Disposals Commission to DCA on 26 October 1948.
-It underwent conversion to civil standards, officially becoming VH-JVF on 17 November 1949 and being named after former Minister for Air James Valentine Fairbairn.
+It underwent conversion to civil standards, officially becoming VH-JVF on 17 November 1949 and being named after former Minister for Air, the late James Valentine Fairbairn.

 In December 1949 DCA received a set of Goodyear-designed cross-wind landing gear which was fitted to VH-CAR for trials.
 The equipment was expected to enable savings on the country aerodrome development programme which would cost £3-5 million for over 70 aerodromes as only one runway per aerodrome would need to be constructed.
 By December 1950, after six months of trials including flood rescue flights in NSW, it had been demonstrated that safe operation was possible in cross-winds above the normal limits for DC-3s.
 The cost of the equipment was approximately £5,000 per aircraft, compared with £75-100,00 for a runway.
 DC-3 runway criteria were used as the basis for all country aerodromes developed in the 1950-60 period.
 Despite the economic benefits VH-CAR was the only aircraft modified and was later converted back to standard configuration.